Takeaways from UM spring game

-The Miami Hurricanes put on their pads and cleats to participate in the annual spring game April 14 at Hard Rock Stadium.
+All eyes were on the early-enrollee freshmen and the quarterbacks as the Miami Hurricanes put on their pads and cleats to participate in the annual spring game April 14 at Hard Rock Stadium.

 For the first time in 2018, the public got a taste of what the U is cooking.

-All eyes were on the early-enrollee freshmen and the quarterbacks, who were the only players not allowed to be tackled, as the Canes played white versus orange in a glorified, in-house scrimmage for 15,875 fans to enjoy.
+The Canes played white versus orange in a glorified, in-house scrimmage for 15,875 fans to enjoy.

-Quarterbacks Malik Rosier – who started all 13 games for Miami last season – N’Kosi Perry and Jarren Williams all had their highlight moments in otherwise inconsistent performances, but freshman receiver Brian Hightower stole the show with four catches for 100 yards and two touchdowns.
+Quarterbacks Malik Rosier – who started all 13 games for Miami last season – N’Kosi Perry and Jarren Williams, who were not allowed to be tackled, all had their highlight moments in otherwise inconsistent performances, but freshman receiver Brian Hightower stole the show with four catches for 100 yards and two touchdowns.

 Hightower’s performance led Team Soffer to a 17-0 victory over Team Carol.
 Both scrimmage teams were named after Carol Soffer, who donated the $14 million lead gift for the Carol Soffer Football Indoor Practice Facility that is expected to be ready for use in the fall.